 Dr. Robert Sternberg (2005) suggests 3 things which contribute to forming & maintaining Hatred:

 a.
-Avoidance: by distancing from a person or group, we don’t get rounded / balanced info about them, which – if we had – might well change our perspective and emotions
+Avoidance: by distancing from a person or group, we don’t get rounded / balanced info about them, which – if we had – might likely change our perspective and emotions

 b.
-Intense Anger, contempt, disgust: this is the quick-conditioned limbic responses (E), which the cortex (T) doesn’t have time to check for accuracy
+Intense Anger, contempt, disgust, the quick-conditioned limbic responses (E), which the cortex (T) doesn’t have time to check for accuracy

 c.
 Intense Beliefs (negative, judgmental), hardened & rigid, which ramp up emotional intensity – used to justify denouncing, degrading or destroying the hated person or thing

-❗️Anger is a natural response to aggravating / stressful PPT, but does not need to be outwardly expressed AT someone or something – only acknowledged, felt & vented in safe ways.
+❗️Anger is a natural response to aggravating / stressful PPT, but does not need to be acted on TOWARD someone or something – only acknowledged, felt & vented in safe ways.

 However, when our judgment (T – the mental component) becomes clouded or distorted, the feeling (E) takes over & dictates our actions (As), called ‘loosing one’s temper’ – seen in various forms of acting out, such as :